 Saint Enodoc’s church

-A beautiful grave, a beautiful location, near the sea, the old church partially concealed in the sand dunes, but… both church and churchyard are surrounded by a hideous golf course.
+It’s a beautiful location, near the sea, the old church partially sunk into the sand dunes, but… church and churchyard are surrounded by a hideous golf course.
 To reach them you must cross the sterile links, pass golfers in their pastel leisure-ware, and risk being hit by their flying balls.
-But Betjeman would not have minded; he loved golf and particularly liked to play on a seaside course
+But Betjeman would not have minded; he loved golf and particularly liked to play on a seaside course.

 *Helen Gardner, Merton Professor of English, Oxford